Fintech Operations: The 5 Risks All Fintech Teams Face

 For operations teams, the added pressure of competition and the need to engage 3rd party services and partnerships to stay ahead, are sources of operative risk which may leave them exposed outside of their control.

-How to mitigate risk in fintech operations
+How to manage risk in fintech operations

 Operational risk is the risk of doing business in fintech, and managing that risk is an unavoidable priority for operations leadership.